 - After that, you need a plugin like WooCommerce to provide you with all the e-commerce features (those are not built into WordPress).

 - Finally, you need to go through the configuration process of your e-commerce store (the store details, payment gateway integrations, products, and etc.).
 Those can take a while of its own too.

-And last but not least, with Shopify, you also get support, which means that should you ever encounter any trouble with the platform, you can simply contact the support team, and they will (likely) solve it.
+Last but not least, with Shopify, you also get support, which means that should you ever encounter any trouble with the platform, you can simply contact the support team, and they will (likely) solve it.

 With WordPress, there’s no support, per se.

 Think of it this way, Shopify is like going to IKEA, buying a table off the shelf, and then just assembling it at home.
 WordPress is like going to the hardware store, buying planks, nails, glue, tools, and then coming home and building the table yourself.

 Shopify – what is it?